Masterminds/cookoo/doc/cli.md

 like this:

 1. main() runs, and passes to `router.HandleRequest("run"...)
-2. "run" will execute `RunSubcommand`, which will resolve the subcommand to "help" (which is the default target).
+2. "run" will execute `ShiftArgs` and then `ForwardTo`, which will resolve the subcommand to "help" (which is the default target).
 3. The "help" route will be run, which will print out simple help: